Penn St. Dairy OutlookPrint

 Income over Feed Costs (IOFC)

-Penn State’s measure of income over feed costs rose by 3.5% in January.
-This is an increase of 36¢/cow/day.
-The January value is $10.74/cow/day, the highest value since September 2007.
-The increase in January is because of a higher milk price, which rose by 2.6% from November levels.
-Feed prices also rose, but by only 0.6%, because of higher corn prices.
-The cost of feeding a cow rose by 3¢/day to $4.86.
+Penn State’s measure of income over feed costs fell by 2.2% in April, but it is still very high.
+Figure 1 shows how unusual these values are compared to recent years.
+This decrease is 27¢/cow/day.
+The April value of $11.93/cow/day is the second highest value since we began calculating this measure.
+Although the milk price rose in April, so did the feed cost, with the net effect being a small decrease in IOFC.
+Feed prices rose by 9.1%, with higher prices for all three ingredients in the ration.
+The cost of feeding a cow rose by 47¢/day to $5.62.
 Income over feed cost reflects daily gross milk income less feed costs for an average cow producing 65 pounds of milk per day.

 The milk margin is the estimated amount from the Pennsylvania all milk price that remains after feed costs are paid.
-As does income over feed cost, this measure shows that the January PA milk margin was 3.5% higher than December.
+Like income over feed cost, this measure shows that the April PA milk margin was 2.2% lower than in March.